NewAge Bold 3.0 vs. Pro 3.0: The 2026 “Data Analyst” Comparison

 FeatureNewAge BOLD 3.0 (The Standard)NewAge PRO 3.0 (The Heavyweight)

-Steel Thickness24 Gauge (Standard)18 Gauge (30% Thicker)
+Steel Thickness24 Gauge (0.6mm)18 Gauge (1.2mm)2x Thicker

-Cabinet Depth18 Inches24 Inches (Crucial Difference)
+Cabinet Depth18 Inches24 Inches (Fits Storage Totes)

-Back PanelPartial / FlimsyFull Steel Backing
+Back PanelPartial / FlimsyFull Steel Plate

-LinkCheck Price on AmazonCheck Price on Amazon
+LinkkCheck Price on AmazonCheck Price on Amazon

 1. The “Tote Test” (Why Depth Matters)